GaloisInc/smaccmpilot-org/pages/software/loading.md

 overwrite it unless configured to and loaded via the Black Magic Probe.
 However, if you have overwritten the bootloader, it is easy to replace.

-The PX4 bootloader for the Pixhawk is distributed as a binary in the [`smaccmpilot-hardware-prep` repository][blbin].
+The PX4 bootloader for the Pixhawk is distributed as a binary in the [smaccmpilot-hardware-prep][blbin] repository.

 [blbin]: https://github.com/GaloisInc/smaccmpilot-hardware-prep/tree/master/fmu_bootloader